2013 El Reno tornado: Storm chaser incidents

-The crushed remains of TWISTEX's Chevrolet Cobalt near the intersection of Reuter and South Radio Roads, almost 5 mi southeast of El Reno.
+The crushed remains of the TWISTEX Chevrolet Cobalt near the intersection of Reuter and South Radio Roads, almost 5 mi southeast of El Reno.

 The tornado's unusual behavior consisted of several simultaneous occurrences: abrupt changes in direction, rapid enlargement to a width of 2.6 mi in diameter in about 30 seconds, swift increase in forward motion from about 20 to 55 mph within a few minutes, multiple vortices within and around, and an expansive translucent outer circulation without a full condensation funnel while being surrounded and obscured by precipitation made it a worst-case scenario for storm chasers.
 Several professional and amateur chasers were caught off guard and impacted by the tornado.
 Many were located in a region northeast of the tornado, known as the "bear's cage".
 Chasers can generally get a clear view of the tornado from that area; however, it places them at great risk and with little time to react should the storm take a left turn.

 In the case of El Reno, the wrapping rain bands did not lead to a narrow corridor of clear air close to the tornado.
 Rather, these rotating curtains of rain were the outer circulation of the tornado itself.
 Former Discovery Channel storm chaser Tim Samaras (an engineer), his son Paul Samaras (a photographer), and Tim's longtime chase partner Carl Young (a meteorologist), all professional storm chasers with the TWISTEX project, were caught directly by the tornado; all three died in their vehicle, two of them were ejected.
 Normally, Tim drove a reinforced three-quarter ton truck optimized for hail protection and stability in high winds; however, Carl was driving an unmodified Chevrolet Cobalt, a subcompact vehicle with three 45-lb barometric probes in the trunk likened by one TWISTEX chaser to a "pizza delivery car", making it much less suited to high winds and rain-slicked backcountry dirt roads.
 It was also underpowered, which hampered their escape in the strong inflow winds.
 Tim's body was found still buckled in the passenger's seat.
 They were the first known tornado-related deaths of either recreational storm chasers or scientific researchers.